Graeme Swann: South Africa and Bangladesh (2009–2010)

 Centurion Cricket Ground, where Swann scored his Test-best innings of 85 in December 2009 and was awarded a man of the Match award for his all-round performance.

 In December, England toured South Africa for a four-Test series.
 Expected to be a close contest, the series was tied 1–1.
-Swann contributed 21 wickets, and was the leading wicket-taker on either side in country not historically suited to spin bowlers.
+Swann contributed 21 wickets, and was the leading wicket-taker on either team in country not historically suited to spin bowlers.
 Ashwell Prince suffered in particular against Swann's bowling, and was dismissed three times from five deliveries by Swann.
 His lower-order batting also proved useful, helping save one match, and his Test-best knock of 85 in the first fixture was the highest score of the England innings.
 His performance in the second Test meant that Swann finished his first full year of Test cricket ranked third in the world bowling rankings, behind Dale Steyn and Mitchell Johnson.
 As well as Man of the Match awards in the first and second Tests, Swann received a tied man of the series award along with Mark Boucher.

 England's next assignment was a tour of Bangladesh in March 2010.
 The ODI series was a 3–0 whitewash for England, with Swann taking seven wickets, behind just seamer Tim Bresnan with eight.
-Even with a weakened side, taking the opportunity to blood new players, England were expected to easily win the two-match Test series.
+Even with a weakened team, taking the opportunity to blood new players, England were expected to easily win the two-match Test series.
 In the first match Swann took his maiden ten-wicket haul in Tests; it was the first time an off-spinner had taken ten wickets in a match for England since Jim Laker took 19 against Australia at Old Trafford in 1956.
 The pitch at Chittagong offered little for fast bowlers, leaving Swann with the bulk of the work.
 The performance, claiming 10/217 from 78.3 overs, earned him the Man of the Match award and raised him to second place in the ICC's Test bowling rankings.
 Claiming six wickets in the second Test to guide England to a 2–0 whitewash, Swann was named Man of the Series.